 Improve your knowledge of French wine with this hands-on course.
 A 4-part course where you learn from award-winning author, Madeline Puckette, and Master of Wine, Christine Marsiglio.

 Champagne was the first region to produce sparkling wines made with the traditional method.
-The non-vintage, Brut Champagne is the most common style; a blend Chardonnay, Pinot Noir and Pinot Meunier.
+The non-vintage, Brut Champagne is the most common style; a blend of Chardonnay, Pinot Noir and Pinot Meunier.

 Green Pear, Citrus, Smoke, Cream Cheese, Toast